duckietown/dockertown/docs/template/docker_client.md

 # About multithreading and multiprocessing

-Behind the scenes, Python on whales calls the Docker command line interface with subprocess.
-The Python on whales client does not store any intermediate state so it's safe to use with multithreading.
+Behind the scenes, Pydock calls the Docker command line interface with subprocess.
+The Pydock client does not store any intermediate state so it's safe to use with multithreading.

 The Docker objects store some intermediate states (the attributes